Welde Giyorgis Aboye: Conquest of Kaffa

-Earlier expeditions led by Ras Gobana Dacche in 1882, Bashah Aboye between 1885-1889 and other officers in 1890 failed.
+Earlier expeditions led by Ras Gobana Dacche in 1882, Bashah Aboye between 1885-1889 and other officers in 1890 failed, however the Kingdom of Konta bordering Kaffa was subjugated in 1889.
 Kaffa's leaders, Gali and Gaki pretended to submit to Menelik II, only to refuse to pay the annual tribute.

 In January 1897 Emperor Menelik II dispatched three armies (under Ras Welde Giyorgis's command) to areas of modern day southwest Ethiopia that wasn't under his rule at that time.
 Menelik wanted to bring Amhara civilization to the ‘‘benighted’’ (to the non-Christian population) of the resource rich area of Kaffa and beyond.

 Welde Giyorgis was at the head of thirty-one thousand soldiers, leading the bloody campaign against the Kingdom of Kaffa.
 Fifteen thousand soldiers were directly under Ras Welde Giyorgis, half of whom where equipped with guns.
 Dejazmach Demissew Nasibu (Note: The army under dejazmach Demissew conquered Sidamo and Konso by April 1897.) led eight thousand men, half of them with guns; and eight thousand men, almost all with guns were led by Dejazmach Tessema Nadew (Note: Dejazmach Tessema Nadew was assigned to guide the French under Charles de Bonchamps to the Nile.).
 The Kaffans bode strong resistance under its last king Gaki Sherocho, even after the fall of Andaraca, his kingdom's capital, in March 1897.
 Gaki ordered (in vain) the destruction of grain and houses, so that it would hamper the Amhara forces to sustain themselves.
 The Kaffan leader was captured in September 1897, and presented to Emperor Menelik two months later in silver chains.
 Kaffa was incorporated into the Ethiopian Empire, and Welde Giyorgis was appointed as governor.